 Classic Car Aficionado

-Steve took his old attached one-car garage and transformed it in 1998 into a two-story, two-bay, four-car garage measuring 36 x 30 feet.
-One slot is used for his wife’s commuter vehicle, and the other three house finished muscle cars and restoration project cars.
+Steve took his old attached one-car garage and transformed it in 1998 into a two-story, two-bay, four-car garage measuring 36 feet by 30 feet.
+One slot is used for his wife’s commuter vehicle, and the other three house-finished muscle cars and restoration project cars.
 A devoted AMX and Javelin lover, Steve also buys used cars, stripping them down and reselling the parts.
 His current collection of muscle cars includes a ’69 and ’70 Javelin, a ’68 and ’69 AMX and a ’67 Redol convertible.
 Workshop activities include washing, waxing, mechanic and maintenance work on daily driver cars, and mechanic work on and rebuilding of Steve’s vintage cars.
 The second floor of the attached two-bay structure features an entertainment room with TV, sound system, pool table, and more.
 Steve’s garage boasts two propane heat zones to ensure a warm car on those cold Vermont mornings and a warm mechanic when temperatures take a dive.
 The total cost of the garage project was $25,000.

 Stock Car Racer

 Dave took his circa 1910 original horse barn and converted it into a garage workshop for his stock car, which he races professionally on the ACT Late Model Tour circuit.
 Dave raised the barn to replace the rotted sill plate and remove old concrete, before constructing a new pressure-treated sill and pouring a new floor for the garage.
 This elevated the ceiling to 9 feet, allowing for a small four-foot lift for cars.
 Stock car work needs to be precise, so the new floor had to be perfectly flat.
 Dave decided to make half the garage flat surface and the other half sloped to a floor drain and sand trap installed with the new foundation.
 No space was added to the original footprint, so no permit was required.
 The total cost of the project was around $40,000 to $50,000, which included the foundation work, insulation, rewiring, and new yellow clapboards.
-The total space measures 40 x 20 feet, with each bay extending two cars deep.
+The total space measures 40 feet by 20 feet, with each bay extending two cars deep.
 Extras include a 12-foot workbench, an exhaust fan for fume extraction, and a hot-air furnace.